RamVasuthevan/Personal-Website/website/soda-reviews.markdown

    source="https://www.candydepot.ca/products/7up-grapefruit-zero-355ml"
 %}

-- Got it from the Hniebergall residence
+- Got it from the Hniebergall Residence
-- It tastes good.
+- It tastes good
 - Not that sweet
 - Doesn't really have an aftertaste
 - Honestly, not sure what I was expecting, it's kind mid